 - Calculus-I

 - Calculus-II

 - Electives: (Any 3 from the following courses or similar courses approved by the math faculty)

-- Linear Algebra (3000 level)
+- Linear Algebra (MATH 3001)

-- Differential Equations (3000 level)
+- Differential Equations (MATH 3000)

-- Numerical Methods & Computer Programming (3000 level)
+- Numerical Analysis and Computing (MATH 3005)

-- Mathematical Programming (3000 level)
+- Discrete Mathematics (MATH 3006)

-- Discrete Mathematics (3000 level)
+- Operations Research (MATH 3100)

-The minimum passing grade for courses to fulfill minor requirement is C-.
+The minimum passing grade for courses to fulfill minor requirements is C-.
 Courses for the major cannot be taken pass /fail.